Eddie Gerard: Playing style

-During his one game with the St. Patricks in the 1922 Stanley Cup Final, Gerard was noted as "one of Eastern Canada's premier athletes", and his "ability to administer a good heavy body check with lightning speed and clever stick-handling" was also praised.
+During his one game with the St. Patricks in the 1922 Stanley Cup Finals, Gerard was noted as "one of Eastern Canada's premier athletes", and his "ability to administer a good heavy body check with lightning speed and clever stick-handling" was also praised.
 Sprague Cleghorn, who played three seasons as Gerard's defensive partner, said Gerard "was fast, he could stick handle, he was afraid of no man living", and "had brains".
 Gerard was also noted for his leadership of the Senators, and was considered an ideal captain of the team.